cydriclopez/docker-ng-dev/README.md

 ```
 :mkdir -p ~/Projects/ng
 ```
 In this project folder you can have several subfolders to house your multiple Angular projects.
+This is a sample listing of projects in my Angular project folder.
 ```
 :pwd
 /home/user1/Projects/ng